"Long Engine Life Starts With Reiff"

 Our system has proven to be a convenient and inexpensive means to do this, and we have been selling a lot of them.

 The system is installed on your engine so all you need to do is plug it in to a wall outlet with an extension cord for a few hours.
-Overnight is even better.
+Overnight is best.
 Throw a blanket over the cowling to seal and insulate the engine compartment.
 The engine will think it's summer time and will start easily, and because the oil is preheated you will not need a long warm up period before you can do your run-up and takeoff.

 The standard system is 150 watts and includes a 100w HotStrip heater epoxied to the bottom of the crankcase, and a 50w HotBand clamped around the oil tank.
-A thermostat bonded to the oil tank limits the oil temp to about 150oF.
+A thermostat bonded to the oil tank limits the oil temp to about 190oF.
 This system is sufficient for most conditions, but if necessary one or two extra 100w HotStrips can be added to the crankcase at additional cost.

 The system also fits the Rotax 914.